 I’m all about using technology to get an unfair advantage.
 Since I spend much of my time on the roads, my technical skills are always lagging.
 I need a bike that makes riding “idiot-proof”.
 The wider tire does that for me.
 I’m tearing up trail with the best of my friends.

 A New Group Of Friends

 As with most sports, we’re seeing a cult following spring up around this bike.
 While you can still go ride with your “regular” mountain biking friends, there are a lot of these guys packing tents and heading back into the woods on trails that haven’t been used in 50 years.
 Here in the Ozark mountains, we are seeing trails that used to only be ridden by Mules, now being accessed by the Fat Tire crowd.

 These groups tend to spring up from places like Meetup and from chance meetings at the local bike shop and on the local trails.
 Because let’s face it, when you are riding one of these, you want to talk to everyone else who has one.

 No shocks.
 (As I mention above, the sidewalls help deliver the absorption that you need.)
 You’re not fiddling with shock adjustments and maintenance.
 The end result is a bike that is always ready to go.
-As far as tire and chain wear (your two highest costs on any bike) it is pretty much on par with any other bike out there.
+As far as tire and chain wear (your two highest costs on any bike) it is pretty much on par with any other option out there.